eBaymag magic: under the hood of the international eBay spinoff

 First, Martian account managers are responsible for all product analytics: they shape metrics and monitor funnels and cohorts to see if new features have affected business metrics.

-Second, we started to utilize Lean Development Methodology—this brought with it a culture of rapid change and hypothesis testing.
+Second, we started to utilize Lean Software Development methodology—this brought with it a culture of rapid change and hypothesis testing.
 It’s worth mentioning the special role of our designer: we put this person in charge to ease product growing pains when the project started to mature and scale.

 This approach helped us to involve and motivate all the stakeholders from engineering, design, support, marketing, and business, orient them toward business goals, and to define priorities as the scope of the project continued to grow.
 In terms of what we should be developing, we reshaped the entire production process from reactive to “proactive”.
 We also applied more analytical tools and data sources to measure success at each step and to gather feedback in order to confirm the success of a feature or to try and take a lesson from something which had ultimately failed to deliver results.